joerx/prometheus-gh-collector/README.md

 ## Docker Compose

-Docker compose can be used for end-to-end testing, it will bring up a stack of this collector, an instance of Alloy to scrape metrics and a publicly routable endpoint for webhooks using [ngrok](https://ngrok.com/)
+Docker compose can be used for end-to-end testing.
+It will bring up a stack of this collector, an instance of Alloy to scrape metrics and a publicly routable endpoint for webhooks using [ngrok](https://ngrok.com/):

 ![Docker compose stack](docs/docker-compose.png)